Sleight of Mind

 The psychologist Howard Gardner has proposed a theory of “multiple intelligences” in which there is no general intelligence but only domain-specific ones, and it seems to sound a lot like what I’m saying above.
 But this is only superficially true, for Gardner is simply pluralizing the notion of intelligence, while still taking it to mean some kind of asocial, inner aptitude.
 As such, he does not actually overcome this misunderstanding but, rather, reinforces it.
 So do the other “theories,” like Spearman’s g factor, which measures the positive correlations between a subject’s performance on different cognitive tasks, supposedly an indication of some underlying general intelligence.
 But it seems to me that it’s rather an indication of the underlying similarity and narrowness of the tasks themselves.
 While this is something that seems like it could be empirically verified (certain tasks are more similar to others and so should have higher correlations), this is not necessarily the case.
 Perhaps subjects simply have different levels of experience (or skills that would allow for success) in certain tasks with trends that are not discernible to the experimenter.

 Now I’ll show my hand.
-I want to claim that what we mean by calling someone intelligent in the ‘original’ social context is not simply, among other putative implications, that they have incredible passion or motivation or intensity, as John Stuart Mill might say.
+I want to claim that what we mean by calling someone intelligent in the ‘original’ social context is not simply, among other putative implications, that they have incredible passion or motivation or intensity, as someone like John Stuart Mill might say.
 Although these qualities, and related ones, may very well be necessary causes of someone’s appearance to us as intelligent, none is sufficient to explain this phenomenon.
 Motivation in itself won’t get us intelligence; what matters more is precisely what the motivation is directed at.

 I don’t pretend to offer some fixed set of necessary and sufficient conditions for our judging someone to be intelligent.
 In fact, I’d be skeptical of anyone who attempts such a quixotic project, and even more so of anyone who claims to have solved it—skeptical of both what they have to say and their motives for doing so.
-But I do have another necessary condition to offer: what happens when we call someone a genius is that the person who receives this loaded judgment (and often dangerous compliment) is in a sense masking the development, the hard work and focused attention, which their apparent effortlessness belies.
+But I do have another necessary condition to offer: What happens when we call someone a genius is that the person who receives this loaded judgment (and often dangerous compliment) is in a sense masking the development, the hard work and focused attention, which their apparent effortlessness belies.
 This concealment may be deliberate (if one is trying to impress) or it may not be.
-But, either way, something crucial is hidden from the judge—not everything is hidden, of course, which is why a computer can pass the Turing test and yet we still might not want to call it truly intelligent — but something crucial is hidden, or left mysterious to the judge, and that makes all the difference.
-Consider how once one spells out the process whereby some product has emerged—a product worthy enough for us to deem its producer ‘intelligent’—invariably the ‘genius’ or ‘intelligent’ label is mollified, and sometimes exposed as mistaken, like when a magician reveals the secrets to his illusion...
+But, either way, something crucial is hidden from the judge—not everything is hidden, of course, which is why a computer can pass the Turing test and yet we still might not want to call it truly intelligent—but something crucial is hidden, or left mysterious to the judge, and that makes all the difference.
+Consider how once one spells out the process whereby some product has emerged—a product worthy enough for us to deem its producer ‘intelligent’—invariably the “genius” or “intelligent” label is mollified, and sometimes exposed as mistaken, like when a magician reveals the secrets to his illusion...

-Take, for instance, the theatrics, deception, and overall mystery of Sherlock Holmes as well as the depictions of other ‘genius’-types in literature.
+Take, for instance, the theatrics, deception, and overall mystery of Sherlock Holmes as well as the depictions of other “genius”-types in literature.
 Invariably, certain (usually banal) aspects of these characters are left out, creating incomplete, flawless personae, whom we, in our dumbfounded ignorance, judge to be superior to the ordinary person.
 But all we know about these kinds of characters are contrived pictures of their personality and behavior—contrived to accord with our preconceptions.
 Though we are certain of his genius, we know nothing of Sherlock Holmes’s IQ and SAT scores—although we would love to know them, wouldn’t we?
 And, even more, wouldn’t these writers just love to give these characters absurdly high IQ and SAT scores so as to fit their personalities neatly into that most precious box which all their viewers/readers are just waiting to fill?
 What we have here, ladies and gentlemen, is a self-creating, self-perpetuating stereotype—and a mythology to boot.
 But for what?

 Think of some of characteristics of this stereotype.
 Think of how many of them are symptoms of Asperger’s syndrome.
 What does this fact reflect about our society’s values?
 In other words, what does our society have to be like, what does it have to prioritize, for us to hold as the ideal of human greatness and genius the possessor of certain cognitive abilities?
 What impoverished imagination!
 It’s almost as though our ideal for intelligent computers (automated, specialized, asocial, deeply non-human in a sense) has become our ideal for human genius as well.
-But what ever happened to the generalist genius — the polymathic humanism of Goethe, da Vinci, Galileo, Leibniz, etc., or the Romantic genius of Beethoven — and why was it replaced by this ideal of the worker-bee specialist genius?
+But what ever happened to the generalist genius— the polymathic humanism of Goethe, da Vinci, Galileo, Leibniz, etc., or the Romantic genius of Beethoven—and why was it replaced by this ideal of the worker-bee specialist genius?

 So what I’m reacting to is something wrong, deeply wrong, that I find in the typical language we use to conceive of intelligence, genius, and the like.
 The fact that human intelligence can only occur in a whole person, who is embedded in countless social structures, has been completely forgotten or dismissed as irrelevant; there, what matters are just the internal cognitive and organizational structures.
 But the social structures, for example, are absolutely essential to any understanding of human intelligence.
 For many of the words used to define intelligence in scientific circles are themselves utterly inextricable from social considerations.
 This is a fact which many researchers pretend to ignore in order to make mathematical models, general theories, and the like—in short, to do science in the style of mathematical physics, which is all well and good.
 But, much like the egoistic homo economicus of classical economic theory, this intelligence is an abstraction that both presupposes and shapes certain social attitudes which we have very good reason to challenge.
 That is, this conception of intelligence seems to be a rather pernicious receptacle for a whole cluster of outdated -isms.
 All this is not to say that the social-performative dimension is intelligence’s sole meaning, but rather that to remove the social dimension in explanation is to neglect an essential aspect of the meaning.

 Think back to what Wittgenstein says about words as tools—even words about mental content.
 We need to see ‘intelligence’ in these different contexts as a verbal tool for communicating judgments of, and expressing sentiments about, others.
-I’ll put on my Nietzschean cap for a moment: ‘intelligence’ first served as a mainly social tool in describing human behaviors or appearance in various domains, but it then took on another, less human, more ethereal meaning.
+I’ll put on my Nietzschean cap for a moment: ‘Intelligence’ first served as a mainly social tool in describing human behaviors or appearance in various domains, but it then took on another, less human, more ethereal meaning.
 The scientific mindset, in its insatiable lust for abstraction, has attempted to replace this original concept of intelligence with a new one so general, so abstract, that it is free from human qualities.
 Apart from being simply narrow-minded, this view itself has some rather abhorrent social repercussions, perpetuating many insidious superstitions.
 I think a large portion of these social ramifications can be explained as follows.
-Because these judgments invariably express some kind of wonderment at this concealment and the person performing it (whether they conceal it unwittingly or not), it immediately establishes a hierarchy: the subject of the wonderment is ineluctably put in a position of subordination to the object of the wonderment.† It is not hard to see how this kind of hierarchy can lead to dangerous, misguided questions about race and IQ, to wrongheaded educational policies, and even the completely preposterous but pervasive belief that the sheer complexity of what we mean by ‘intelligence’ could be somehow captured by a single (!) number, IQ, or g, or what have you.‡ It is thus on account of the hierarchical inevitability of this narrow conception of intelligence that I think we ought to decisively put the kibosh on it and to recognize the inequality which underlies it.
+Because these judgments invariably express some kind of wonderment at this concealment and the person performing it (whether they conceal it unwittingly or not), it immediately establishes a hierarchy: The subject of the wonderment is ineluctably put in a position of subordination to the object of the wonderment.† It is not hard to see how this kind of hierarchy can lead to dangerous, misguided questions about race and IQ, to wrongheaded educational policies, and even the completely preposterous but pervasive belief that the sheer complexity of what we mean by ‘intelligence’ could be somehow captured by a single (!) number, IQ, or g, or what have you.‡ It is thus on account of the hierarchical inevitability of this narrow conception of intelligence that I think we ought to decisively put the kibosh on it and to recognize the inequality which underlies it.

 “But—but hold on for just one second here,” you might be saying to yourself.